 The main reason to get your instrument set up is to make it play and sound as good as possible.
 As a fretted instrument is played the frets ware substantially over time.
 This leads to problems with buzzing, unbalanced action, improper string height at the nut, “snagging” when the string is bent and a general degradation in the “feel” of the instrument.

 Similar to tuning up a car, setting up an instrument requires many interrelated adjustments.
 Frequently a customer will bring in an instrument requesting that we only adjust one aspect such as the intonation, truss rod, nut or saddle.
-Unfortunately this is not always possible because these various aspects of playability and tuning are inter related.
-For example, properly adjusting the truss rod may create fret buzz.
+This is not always possible because these various aspects of playability and tuning are interrelated.
+For example, adjusting the truss rod may create more fret buzz.
 This may be caused by multiple factors such as the instrument is too dry (as often happens in the dead of winter in the North East) causing the top and, consequently the saddle, to sink too low.
 Or perhaps at some point the saddle was adjusted without properly adjusting the truss rod first.
 Sometimes a warped fingerboard with “high” and “low” frets will not prove problematic until the truss rod or saddle is adjusted.
-In the same regard, proper intonation is dependent upon a correctly adjusted truss rod and properly crowned, unworn frets.
+In the same regard, proper intonation is dependent upon a correctly adjusted truss rod, saddle and properly crowned frets.
 At this point you can see how simply adjusting the truss rod or intonating an instrument, or even adjusting the saddle can set off a chain of related adjustments.
-Therefore, when we make all adjustments for playability or proper intonation we call this a set up.
+Therefore, when we make all adjustments for playability or proper intonation we call this a complete set up.

 Bone Saddles and Nuts